brig/concord-intellij-ng/README.md

 <!-- Plugin description -->
 IntelliJ plugin for [Concord](https://github.com/walmartlabs/concord)

-Helps writing and working with concord runtime-v2 flows.
+This plugin enhances the writing and working experience with Concord flows.
-This plugin can auto-complete all concord runtime-v2 yaml fields.
+It provides comprehensive auto-completion for all Concord YAML fields and enables navigation between flow elements such as flow `call`, forms, etc.

 <!-- Plugin description end -->

 ## Features

-* Autocomplete concord yaml fields
+* Autocomplete Concord YAML fields.
+* Navigate between flow elements: `call`, `form` and others.

 ## Installation